is now available! Read about the new features and fixes from November.

 For instance, you can go to https://vscode.dev/editor/theme/sdras.night-owl to experience the Night Owl theme without having to go through the download and install process.

-You can learn more about previewing and sharing themes with VS Code for the Web in its documentation.
+You can learn more about previewing and sharing themes with in the VS Code for the Web documentation.

 Next steps

 Themes are just one way to customize VS Code.
-If you'd like to learn more about VS Code customization and extensibility, try these topics:
+If you'd like to learn more about VS Code customization and extensibility, try these articles:

 • Settings - Learn how to configure VS Code to your preferences through user and workspace settings.

-• Snippets - Add additional snippets to your favorite language.
+• Snippets - Add extra snippets to your favorite language.

 • Extension API - Learn about other ways to extend VS Code.